 Girls Like Flours- Nuts About Crackers

 I have a weakness for crackers.
 I especially like cheese crackers, those little square ones.
 You know which ones I mean.
 Even though they are really high in sodium and starch, I will occasionally indulge and buy a box.
 However, Mr. Food It Yourself is currently doing really well controlling his glucose with a carbohydrate-controlled diet.
-I really wanted some cheese crackers this week, but I didn’t want to bring a super-tempting, refined-carbohydrate snack into the house.
+I desperately wanted some cheese crackers this week, but I didn’t want to bring a super-tempting, refined-carbohydrate snack into the house.
 Sabotaging your spouse is not a kind thing to do.

 As usual, the internet came to the rescue.
-I found this really great recipe from King Arthur Baking for crackers made from almond flour.
+I found this great recipe from King Arthur Baking for crackers made from almond flour.
 If you scroll down to the bottom of the recipe you will find is a cheese option.
 Yes, I have a perfectly shreddable block of cheddar in the fridge, but we also have some really yummy cheese powder Mr. Food It Yourself bought.
 As you can see, there was no excuse not to try my hand at almond flour cheese crackers.

 A word on almond flour- like other flours that are not wheat flour, almond flour behaves differently in recipes than wheat flour.
 This particular brand has a helpful hint on the back.
 You will need more almond flour per unit of liquid than wheat flour.